The Dispatcher - That Voice In The Night

 “Mommy and Daddy are fighting, Daddy’s really mad

-I am so very frightened, he cried and also very sad.”
+I am very frightened, he cried sounding so very sad.”

 “I am in Mommy’s room; I am hiding under her bed,